Generalizing the Soffer Bound: Positivity Constraints on Parton Distributions of Spin-3/2 Particles: Abstract

 \section{Abstract}

 We derive the complete set of positivity bounds for the leading-twist parton distribution functions (PDFs) of a spin-3/2 hadron for the first time.
 This work generalizes the Soffer bound, a fundamental constraint for spin-1/2 nucleons, to quark and gluon distribution functions in higher-spin systems.
 Expressing the antiparton-hadron scattering amplitudes in terms of the PDFs and the spin density matrix, we establish the connections between the PDFs and the scattering amplitudes in the tensor product space of the parton and hadron spins.
 Moreover, we obtain the definitions of the PDFs in terms of the helicity amplitudes.
 Positive definiteness of the scattering amplitude matrix yields a set of inequalities that define the physically allowed parameter space for the helicity amplitudes and a set of constraints for the PDFs.
+The Cauchy-Schwartz inequality determines the constrains between the PDFs and generalized parton distributions.

 \paragraph*{Introduction.} The internal structure of hadrons, described by the parton distribution functions (PDFs), is fundamental to understand strong interaction dynamics in Quantum Chromodynamics (QCD).
-For spin-1/2 hadrons, the theoretical framework is well-established, with three leading-twist quark distributions—the unpolarized distribution \( f_1(x) \), the longitudinal distribution \( g_1(x) \), and the transversity distribution \( h_1(x) \) and there have been many studies~\cite{Collins:1981uw,Soffer:1994ww,Vogelsang:1997ak,AsymmetryAnalysis:1999gsr,DAlesio:2020vtw,Cocuzza:2023vqs,Jahan:2025sgx}.
+For spin-1/2 hadrons, the theoretical framework is well-established, with three leading-twist quark distributions—the unpolarized distribution \( f_1(x) \), the longitudinal distribution \( g_1(x) \), and the transversity distribution \( h_1(x) \) and there have been many studies~\cite{Collins:1981uw,Soffer:1994ww,Vogelsang:1997ak,AsymmetryAnalysis:1999gsr,Pobylitsa:2001nt,Kirch:2005in,DAlesio:2020vtw,Cocuzza:2023vqs,Jahan:2025sgx}.
 A critical theory constraint on these functions is the Soffer bound, \( |h_1(x)| \leq \frac{1}{2} [f_1(x) + g_1(x)] \)~\cite{Soffer:1994ww,Pire:1998nw}, which is derived from the positivity of probability densities and provides essential constraints for global QCD analyses of the polarized deep-inelastic scattering and provides a fundamental test method for the self-consistency of the parton model~\cite{Maji:2018fap,Constantinou:2020hdm,Cheng:2023kmt,Lorce:2025aqp}.

 The extension of this formalism to hadrons with higher spin presents a natural and important frontier in hadron structure physics.
 As the particle spin increases, there are additional PDFs, like the higher order unpolarized-parton PDF \( f_{1LL} (x)\) for quark in the spin-1 particle~\cite{Bacchetta:2001rb,Cotogno:2017mwy} and longitudinal-parton PDF \(g_{1LLL}(x)\) and transversity-parton PDF \(h_{1LLT}(x)\) in the spin-3/2 particle.
 The gluon PDFs have the similar property.
 For these systems, the basis of the PDFs is expanded by additional functions related to vector and tensor polarizations.
 The generalization of positivity constraints to spin-1 particles was systematically derived and established a more complex set of inequalities that must be satisfied by their PDFs~\cite{Bacchetta:2001rb,Keller:2022abm,Kumano:2024fpr,Kumano:2025rai}.